postandcourier/infant-mortality/two-main-text.md

 Ashley was referred to the program by the Florence County Health Department.
 Her baby is due in August.

-Driggers visits nine mothers.
+Driggers visits nine mothers each week.

 The program’s goal is 25 for each of the five nurses currently participating.
-The program serves 29 mothers but that’s expected to grow rapidly as the new program reaches full speed.
+The program serves 29 mothers but that’s expected to grow rapidly.

-Of the state’s many, but mostly scattered, uncoordinated and underfunded efforts to combat infant mortality, the Nurse-Family Partnership offers a proven track record.
+Of the state’s many, but mostly scattered, uncoordinated and underfunded efforts to combat infant mortality, the Nurse Family Partnership offers a proven track record.

-It’s a pricey, hands-on program that costs on average about $4,800 a year per mother.
+It’s a pricey, hands-on program that costs about $4,800 a year per mother.
 In 2014, the program served 1,286 South Carolina mothers and their babies.

-It can cost as much as $6,500 per family, according to McLeod spokeswoman Tracy Stanton said.
+It can cost as much as $6,500 per family, McLeod spokeswoman Tracy Stanton said.
 But, she pointed to studies that show it works and that for every dollar spent, it earns a $6.20 return from decreased spending on health care, criminal justice, child protection and other community services.

 A report published last year in the medical journal JAMA Pediatrics found significant reductions in infant mortality and other childhood problems as a result of nurses making regular home visits with pregnant women and young mothers.
 The study in Memphis, Tennessee described such visits with young mothers as “a promising means of reducing ... mortality in their first-born children living in highly disadvantaged settings.”